⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How YUM Makes Money

-• The company primarily earns recurring franchise fees, royalties (a percentage of franchisee sales), and marketing contributions from its vast network of over 61,000 restaurants in 140 countries.
+• Revenue is generated from franchise fees, ongoing royalty payments (a percentage of franchisee sales), and marketing contributions from its vast network of over 61,000 restaurants in 140 countries.

 Revenue Breakdown